Enroll Windows devices in Intune by using the Windows Autopilot

 - User account type: Choose the user's account type (Administrator or Standard user).

-- Apply computer name template (requires Windows 10, version 1809 or later): Choose Yes to create a template to use when naming a device during enrollment.
+- Apply device name template: Choose Yes to create a template to use when naming a device during enrollment.
 Names must be 15 characters or less, and can have letters, numbers, and hyphens.
 Names can't be all numbers.
 Use the %SERIAL% macro to add a hardware-specific serial number.
 Or, use the %RAND:x% macro to add a random string of numbers, where x equals the number of digits to add.

 Intune will periodically check for new devices in the assigned groups, and then begin the process of assigning profiles to those devices.
 This process can take several minutes to complete.
 Before deploying a device, ensure that this process has completed.
 You can check under Device enrollment > **Windows enrollment ** > Devices where you should see the profile status change from "Unassigned" to "Assigning" and finally to "Assigned."